redox-os/website/content/news/this-month-241031.md

 ## Relibc Improvements

 - plimkilde refactored the `strcasecmp` and `strncasecmp` functions with iterators
-- Ron Williams fixed the `cbindgen` header building
+- Ron Williams fixed detection of errors during the `cbindgen` header building
 - Ron Williams improved the tests to make them easier to run on Redox

 ## ARM64 Improvements